 - Examiner’s Amendment

-Various types of office actions and how to respond
+Various types of office actions and how to respond to them

 1. Filing receipt

 - First and foremost, it confirms the filing date of your patent application.
 The filing date is important because it tells you when you became patent pending on your invention.
 It establishes the date of your priority.
 If someone else files a patent application for the same invention, the one with the earlier priority date wins.
-If someone publishes a document that is related to your invention, then it isn’t prior art if your priority date is earlier than the date of publication of the document.
+If someone publishes a document related to your invention, then it isn’t prior art if your priority date is earlier than the date of publication of the document.

 How Do I Respond to the Filing Receipt?